What Should I Take for a Lifesong Adventures Wilderness Survival Weekend

 Foods to Take

-You will want food included in year weekend kit.
-Simple prepackaged meals are popular to bring, you just add hot water for a quick and easy hot meal.
+You will want easily prepared snacks and meals included in your weekend kit.
+Simple prepackaged meals are popular to bring; just add hot water for a quick and easy hot meal.
 A wide variety of prepackaged foods are available online or your local outfitter.

 You can also get creative and cook your favorite meals at home, freeze them in recycled containers and bring them in a cooler with you to camp.
 Much better eating than most commercial prepackaged foods and you’ll enjoy great savings.